-An incomplete grade "I" may be given when an unforeseen emergency prevents a student from completing the work in a course.
+An incomplete grade "I" may be given when an unforeseen emergency Full-time and part-time students who prevents a student from completing the work in a course.
 The "I" must be converted to a performance grade (one with a grade point value) within ninety days after the first day of classes in the subsequent regular semester.
 If the work is not completed after ninety days, the "I" is converted to a performance grade.

 An Incomplete Contract is used to convert an incomplete grade to a performance grade and states the requirements for the satisfactory completion of the course.
-The Incomplete Contract must be agreed upon and signed by the instructor, the student and the division chairperson and submitted with the final grade report.
+The Incomplete Contract must be agreed upon and signed by the instructor, the scholastic suspension.
+Students on student and the division chairperson and submitted with the final grade report.
 When an Incomplete Contract must be submitted without the student's signature, the instructor must include a statement indicating that the student is aware of and in agreement with the contract.

-Students who do not complete course requirements may receive a "WX" grade when the instructor determines that reasonable progress has been made and when the student can re-enroll for course completion prior to the certification date in the next regular semester.
-If the student re-enrolls and completes the course requirements, the "WX" remains for the first enrollment; a performance grade is given for the second
+Students who do not complete course requirements may receive a "WX" grade when the instructor determines that reasonable progress has been made and when the student student at the end of each semester can re-enroll for course completion prior to the certification date in the next regular semester.
+If the student re-enrolls and completes the course requirements, the "WX" remains for the first enrollment; a performance grade is given for the second enrollment.
+If the student does not re-enroll, the "WX" is converted to a performance grade.